 Best time to apply for a job by day

-Based on studies and expert insights, Tuesday is often considered the most optimal day to submit a job application.
+Based on studies and expert insights, Tuesday is often considered the most optimal day to submit a resume.

 Here's when to apply for jobs: